 occasionally painting errors.

--threads can expose some bugs/crashes in libvncserver.
+can expose some bugs/crashes in libvncserver

 have any questions, problems, or comments about x11vnc, etc.